GAA-UAM/C-GB/README.md

 # Installation
-Clone this project then, install the Python package using pip:
+inbuilt Python package management system, pip.
+You can can install, update, or delete the cgb.

-`pip install .`
+`pip install cgb`

 # Usage